MicrosoftDocs/Viva/Viva/learning/manage-catalog-access.md

 ![Image of the catalog permissions navigation screen under the admin tab.](../media/learning/catalog-access-permissions-1-landing-page.png)

-When viewing permissions, you will see the **title** of a learning object, the **provider** or source, and the associated **access** type and **permission source**.
+When viewing permissions, you'll see the **title** of a learning object, the **provider** or source, and the associated **access** type and **permission source**.

 There are two types of access:

 - **Private** access indicates that the access to a learning object is restricted.
-- **Public** access indicates that there are no permissions associated with a learning object and that it is accessible within Viva Learning to everyone in the organization.
+- **Public** access indicates that there are no permissions associated with a learning object and that it's accessible within Viva Learning to everyone in the organization.

 There are two types of permission sources: